My Craft SanctuaryPosted in Artist Inspiration

-Over the last few years I have been increasingly working from home and with lockdown I am only going into the Bothy at the weekends to work in splendid isolation!
+Over the last few years I have been increasingly working from home and I am only going into the Bothy at the weekends to work in splendid isolation!

 I have finally converted a small spare bedroom into my very own craft room!
 I love it because it overlooks the garden and is warm and cosy.
 It’s great having my own space because I can have all the objects that inspire me in there.
 I can get everything out that I need for a project …and even better, I don’t have to tidy them all away at the end of the day.